LearnOnDemandSystems/docs/lod/update-require-security-review-logic-acp-edit-page.md

 ---
 title: "Modify ACP to Read Only (Blessed)"
-description: "Introduces new functionality for lab admins with the Security Review permission to make an ACP blessed."
+description: "Provides functionality for lab admins with the Security Review permission to make an ACP blessed."
 isPublished: true
 ---